nsdfxela/nsdfxela.github.io/metaperson_editor_integration.md

 # [](#header-1)Metaperson Editor integration

-Metaperson Editor is a the revolutionary 3D avatar builder that allows you to create your own lifelike avatar using just a selfie.
+Metaperson Editor is a revolutionary 3D avatar builder that allows you to create your own lifelike avatar using just a selfie.
 Because the Metaperson Editor supports iframe integration, connecting the Metaperson Editor to an Unreal Engine project can be done using a standard web browser plugin.

 ![WebBrowser plugin](assets/img/webbrowser.png)